This post looks at the benefits of squalane for acne and the types of spots that this facial oil works best with.

 what type of acne is squalane good for?

 Due to the fact that squalane is highly stable, it makes it excellent for preventing sebum oxidisation, clogged pores, blackheads and whiteheads.
-Squalane also has antibacterial properties which means that it could potentially be effective against types of inflammatory acne too, but the evidence on this is still quite weak so further studies will need to be carried out to confirm squalane’s efficiency against inflammatory acne.
+Squalane also has antibacterial properties means that it is effective against both bacterial and fungal acne.
+Early studies show that it could benefits types of inflammatory acne too, but the evidence on this is still quite weak so further studies will need to be carried out to confirm squalane’s efficiency against inflammatory acne.

 where can i buy squalane?

-Indie Lee do my favourite Squalane Facial Oil – if you’re based in the UK you you can pick up the Squalane Facial Oil and other Indie Lee products at A Beautiful World.
+Indie Lee do a great Squalane Facial Oil – if you’re based in the UK you you can pick up the Squalane Facial Oil and other Indie Lee products at A Beautiful World.
 This squalane facial oil is by far my favourite.
 It just feels so good on the skin – so light, absorbent and none greasy!

-There are other squalane facial oils on the market such as this one and this one but I’ve never tried these brands.
+There are other squalane facial oils on the market such as Timeless, Dr Brenner, Bybi Beauty, and The Ordinary.
 As with all skin types, some love a facial oil and others prefer serums and creams – it’s just a matter of finding out what works best for your acne-prone skin.

-What’s your experience with squalane facial oil for acne?
+What’s your experience with squalane facial oil for acne or fungal acne?
 Let me know your stories in the comments below!

 Peace, Love & Clear Skin